thruthesky/fireflutter/docs/rchat.md

 ## Subscribing a chat room for push notification

-Send push messages to only the users who subscribed.
+The app must send push messages to only the users who subscribed.

-- The option value of subscription on/off is saved at `/chat-rooms/{room-id}/users/{uid: boolean}`.
+- The on/off option value of subscription is saved at `/chat-rooms/{room-id}/users/{uid: boolean}`.
 If it's true then the user is subscribed.
 If it's false, then it is unsubscribed.

+- By default, when a user joins, it becomes true.
+When the user turns off the subscription, it becomes false.
+And when the user leaves, it will be deleted.